 After a year of remote work and work from home it is anticipated most companies will adopt a more flexible or hybrid work policy as the workforce starts returning to the office post pandemic.

 The key question is will the hybrid work model work for every business?
-This article by JOE GALVIN explores both the pros and cons of going hybrid.
+What are the pros and cons of going hybrid?

 Today we are living in a largely separated world, connected by technology.
 While we moved to a work-from-home model in the spring out of necessity, many employees have become used to working from home and its many conveniences.
 Gen Y and Millennial workers no longer see work-from-home as a perk, rather it’s become a requirement.
 The relentless demand for talent will now make work-from-home a competitive and differentiating feature.